no10ds/DEPRECATED-rapid-api/docs/guides/usage/usage.md

 ### Needed credentials

 The user must be logged in as a Cognito user to use this page and have the `USER_ADMIN` permission.

+## Create Subject

+This page is used as the first step in the subject creation flow.
+The page allows you to enter a subject name, select the type, if the type is "USER", it also allows an email address.
+Finally, permissions can be assigned to the new subject.

+### General structure

+`GET /subject/create`

+### Needed credentials

+The user must be logged in as a Cognito user to use this page and have the `USER_ADMIN` permission.